Bendexdev07/time-and-weather-with-voice-recognation-/README.md

-this is a simple program that help u knew the time and the weather in diffrent cities around the world i use -due to my small knowledge-: python vosk library for voice recognation open world free api to fetch wather data a simple gui interface uising pc mic for input
+This is a simple program that helps you know the time and the weather in different cities around the world.
+I used: Python, Vosk library for voice recognition, open world free API to fetch weather data, a simple GUI interface, and also a PC mic for input